Saskatchewan looking to U.S. to cure doctor woes with recruitment program

-Saskatchewan's Opposition NDP is demanding the health minister apologize for breaching conflict-of-interest rules when a window company with family ties did business with the province.
-Jeremy Cockrill speaks to members of the media after the release of the Saskatchewan budget in Regina, Wednesday, March 20, 2024.
+Saskatchewan Health Minister Jeremy Cockrill speaks to members of the media after the release of the Saskatchewan budget in Regina, on Wednesday, March 20, 2024.
 THE CANADIAN PRESS/Heywood Yu

 REGINA - The Saskatchewan government has ordered a third-party review into allegations of unprofessionalism and racism among doctors at Regina's hospitals.